semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ### Memories (beta)

-Assistant Memories allows users to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
-Whenever Assistant gives a suggested fix,  users can provide feedback by adding custom instructions.
+Memories allows users to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
+When Assistant gives a suggested fix, users can provide feedback by adding custom instructions.

 For example, if the code contains a hard-coded secret, Assistant might suggest using an SDK containing credentialing handling.
-However, if your company prefers to use a specific secrets manager, you can provide this information to Assistant.
-Assistant then stores this information to tailor future code remediation guidance appropriately.
+However, if your company prefers to use a different secrets manager, you can provide this information to Assistant.
+Assistant then generates remediation guidance that works with your specific secrets manager in the future.

 #### Autofix